Installed process flows not working as expected

 Check the following:

-Installation instructions for Patchworks apps and process flows include some post-install setup steps - these must be completed before any associated process flows will run correctly.
+Installation instructions for Patchworks blueprints and process flows include some post-install setup steps - these must be completed before any associated process flows will run correctly.
 Double-check these steps to ensure that all required setup has been completed:

-Any custom scripts associated with a Patchworks app or process flow are installed and deployed as part of the installation process.
+Any custom scripts associated with a Patchworks blueprint or process flow are installed and deployed as part of the installation process.
 However, if an installed process flow is not working as expected, it's a good idea to check that all required scripts are deployed.
 To do this, follow the steps below.

 Step 1 Select scripts from the left-hand navigation menu: